alfmep/libujson/README.md

 **-q, --quiet** Don't print failed patch operations to standard error, only return 1.
 Also, if all patch operations are of type 'test', don't print the resulting JSON document to standard output.

+### verify [OPTIONS] [JSON_DOCUMENT]
+Verify the syntax of a JSON document.

+Prints "Ok" to standard output and return 0 if the input is a valid JSON document.
+Prints an error message to standard error and return 1 if the input isn't valid JSON document.
+Common option `--pointer=POINTER` is ignored by this command.

+**Options:**

+**--schema=SCHEMA_FILE** Validate the JSON document using a JSON Schema.
+This option may be set multiple times.
+The first schema file is the main schema used to validate the JSON document.
+More schema files can then be added that can be referenced by the main and other schema files.

+**-q, --quiet** Print nothing, only return 0 on success, and 1 on error.

+**-d, --debug** Print verbose schema validation information.
+This option is ignored if option --quiet is set.

+*Example - Verify that a file is indeed a JSON document:*
+`ujson-tool verify document.json`

+*Example - Validate a JSON document using a JSON schema:*
+`ujson-tool verify --schema schema.json document.json`